 The initiative provides an opportunity for global leaders to share ideas, demonstrate the growing case for going electric, and engage with governments and stakeholders on how we can collaboratively remove remaining barriers.

 Our commitment as part of this initiative is to integrate EVs into our fleet and support EV uptake within our workforce by providing charging facilities at our premises.
-For our fleet, that means electrifying 2,905 vehicles in the US and 2,879 vehicles in the UK.
-We’ve also made a commitment to continue adding 2,900 owned-chargers for our internal fleets to the 1,400 points already deployed in our US territories and for 289 charging sites in the UK.
+We’ve also made a commitment for 289 charging sites in the UK, and to add a further 2,900 owned-chargers for our internal fleets to the 1,400 points already deployed in our US territories.

 Lorna McAtear, UK Fleet Manager at National Grid, said: “There’s huge potential to drive net zero ambitions by transforming the fleet industry to electric vehicles.
 Viable electric cars and vans weren’t around five years ago and it’s exciting to see the progress that’s being made to find feasible solutions in the market.